-After logging in, select Instructor (at the top right), then Administator, then Add Class at far right.
+After logging in, select Administrator (at the top right), then Instructor, then Add Class at far right.
 Enter the data requested in the data entry dialogue box, then click submit.
-Note the class ID and password for use in communicating with students about how to post papers for the class.
+Note the class ID and an Enrollment Key (password) that will be needed by students to post information to that class.

 Creating an assignment

 An assignment must be created within a class, into which papers may be posted and reviewed.
 From the class list display, click on the name of the class for which you want to create an assignment, then click Add Assignment at the far right and fill out the dialogue box.